auth0/docs/articles/quickstart/webapp/python/01-login.md

 python3 server.py
 ```

-Your application should now be ready to open from your browser at [http://localhost:3000](http://localhost:3000).
+Your application should now be ready to open from your browser at <a href="http://localhost:3000" target="_blank">http://localhost:3000</a>.